Developing a strong posterior chain is a vital component to having a strong healthy body.

 By the way, if you would like to get a PDF that outlines all of the very best compound exercises for every muscle group in your body – check out my E-book!

 All exercises have images, a detailed description of how to do them properly, and a link to a video!

 FREQUENTLY ASKED QUESTIONS

 No, back raises are not bad for you.
-It is a totally natural movement pattern that trains the muscles of the posterior chain.
-If you perform back hyper-extensions, then you are putting yourself at risk of developing spinal injury.
+It is a completely natural movement pattern that trains the muscles of the posterior chain.
+If done with improper form, (aka hyperextending at the back) you are putting yourself at risk of developing a spinal injury.

 My Back Hurts When I Do Back Raises.
 What Should I Do?